cudoventures/cudos-builders/tools-bash/constructor/docs/prerequisites.md

 The first step is to ensure that you have set up all requirements and prerequisites as the following:

-- At least 500GB free space available
+- It is recommended to have at least 500GB free space available.
 - Install [Docker](https://docs.docker.com/engine/install/) 20.10.6 or above
 - Install [Docker Compose](https://www.devopsroles.com/how-to-install-docker-compose-on-ubuntu/) 1.29.x using step 3 and step 4 from the linked article
 - Install [Git](https://github.com/git-guides/install-git)